vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

     tanzu package available list
     ```

-## Standalone as an API
+## Unmanaged as an API

-While `standalone` provides cluster creation ability via CLI, it can also be
+While `unmanaged-cluster` provides cluster creation ability via CLI, it can also be
-called programmatically to install standalone on most arbitrary clusters.
+called programmatically to install unmanaged on most arbitrary clusters.
 This can be especially compelling for projects that handle the underlying
 provisioning of the VM and container runtime but are looking for the higher-level
 Tanzu bits to be installed atop.
 To get started, try:

-1. Import the `tanzu` package of standalone to your project.
+1. Import the `tanzu` package of unmanaged-cluster to your project.

     ```sh
-    go get -d github.com/vmware-tanzu/community-edition/standalone-overhaul/cli/cmd/plugin/standalone-cluster@standalone-overhaul
+    go get -d github.com/vmware-tanzu/community-edition/standalone-overhaul/cli/cmd/plugin/unmanaged-cluster@standalone-overhaul
     ```

 1. Setup your project to use the manager instance.